Independent Work Timeline

 In the Fall semester of your junior year, you will participate in small group tutorials to discuss research papers from the primary literature.
 These tutorials provide an interactive format for you to learn to read and analyze current primary scientific literature — this is essential for you to develop new ideas about research and for formulating hypotheses.

 You will participate in discussions headed by postdoctoral instructors once a week for 1.5 hours.
-The tutorial is broken into two 4-week sections, each with a distinct topic area.
-At the end of each section, you will be asked to write a short critique of a relevant research paper assigned by the instructor.
-Students will attend and participate in a total of 8 discussion groups and will write 2 short papers for the fall tutorial.
+The tutorial meets for 8 weeks.
+At the end, you will be asked to write a short critique of a relevant research paper assigned by the instructor.
+See the 2022 Fall Tutorial Guide (PDF) for important details.

 At the start of Fall semester of junior year, you will be assigned a faculty adviser for your independent work.
 In most cases, you will continue working with this faculty adviser for your senior thesis in the following year.

 In August before the semester starts, NEU juniors will be asked to complete a questionnaire ranking your preferences for research area and research approaches.
 You will also have the opportunity to communicate any specific research interests or experiences you would like the faculty to consider in the assignment process.

 In late September of your junior year, you will be informed of your assigned adviser*, as well as next steps in setting up meetings and beginning independent work.
 Students are strongly encouraged to start planning their independent work with their faculty adviser during the Fall semester.

 *Note that this process does not involve students reaching out directly to faculty.
 Selections will be made based on your preferences and faculty availability, after which meetings with your faculty adviser will be arranged.

 Junior Independent Work culminates with the submission of a research proposal.
 This proposal will serve as the basis for your senior thesis work.
 As is typical of research proposals, the document will include a short survey of the literature.